parthasarathi164/store-room/academics/as&i lab project/testing phase.md

 If it feels too smooth and laggy, open index.html and change const smoothingFactor = 0.1; to a slightly larger number, like 0.15 or 0.2.

 If it's still too jittery, change it to a smaller number, like 0.05.

+---
+#### why turn coordinator is not possible using a 6 axis sensor.

+To get a true, stable compass heading, you need a 3rd sensor: a **Magnetometer** (which would make it a 9-axis sensor).

+**Without a magnetometer, a 6-axis sensor CANNOT know its absolute compass heading.**

+---